Want more bookings? For better money?

 Perhaps we’ll talk about how we put the show together in another post, but for now let’s just say that we rummaged through our current repertoire for relevant material, added a bunch of new things quickly, and researched the musical influences of Jerry Garcia and company.

 The response was over-the-top positive!
-I can’t even explain it, but this program really resonated with the standing room only audience.
+I can’t even explain it, but this program really resonated with the standing-room-only audience.

-All through the weekend, and afterwards on social media, people went out of their way to tell us how much they enjoyed that session.
+Canal Street Band Buffalo NYAll through the weekend, and afterwards on social media, people went out of their way to tell us how much they enjoyed that session.

 What really struck us was how many people came up and said they didn’t even LIKE the Grateful Dead, but absolutely loved hearing the music that influenced them, and the stories behind it.

-I’ve Got a New Show to Book!
+That Gave Me a New Show to Book!

 It didn’t take long for the wheels to start turning….